FUNDRAISING FOR A CURE

 - Eat little and often.

+You will often be prescribed pancreatic enzymes to help break down your food normally.
 Types of pancreatic enzyme replacement therapy (PERT): Creon®, Nutrizym®, Pancrease HL® or Pancrex®.

 - Suggested starting dose: One 25,000 units of lipase capsule with a snack/small meal.
 Two 25,000 units of lipase capsule with a meal.